-Exhibit No. Document 3.1 Amended and Restated Certificate of Incorporation of J.Crew Group, Inc., adopted March 7, 2011.
-Incorporated by reference to Exhibit 3.1 to the Form 8-K filed on March 10, 2011.
-3.2 Amended and Restated By-laws of J.Crew Group, Inc., adopted March 7, 2011.
+Exhibit No.Document3.1Amended and Restated Certificate of Incorporation of J.Crew Group, Inc., adopted March 7, 2011.
+Incorporated by reference to Exhibit 3.1 to the Form 8-K filed on March 10, 2011.3.2Amended and Restated By-laws of J.Crew Group, Inc., adopted March 7, 2011.
 Incorporated by reference to Exhibit 3.2 to the Form 8-K filed on March 10, 2011.

+Certifications

-Mate erial Contracts Exhibit No. Document 10.1 Long Term Incentive Bonus Agreement, dated May 11, 2015, between J. Crew Group, Inc. and Joan Durkin.
-Certi Certifications Exhibit No. Document 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit No. Document 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

+Interactive Data Files

-Inter ractive Data Files Exhibit No. Document 101 Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Condensed Consolidated Balance Sheets at May 2, 2015 and January 31, 2015, (ii) the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) for the thirteen weeks ended May 2, 2015 and May 3, 2014, (iii) the Condensed Consolidated Statements of Changes in Stockholders' Equity for the thirteen weeks ended May 2, 2015 and the fifty-two weeks ended January 31, 2015, (iv) the Condensed Consolidated Statements of Cash Flows for the thirteen weeks ended May 2, 2015 and May 3, 2014, and (v) the Notes to Unaudited Condensed Consolidated Financial Statements.
+Exhibit No. 101 Interactive data files pursuant to Rule 405 of Regulation S-T: (i) the Condensed Consolidated Balance Sheets at August 1, 2015 and January 31, 2015, (ii) the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) for the thirteen weeks ended August 1, 2015 and August 2, 2014, (iii) the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) for the twenty-six weeks ended August 1, 2015 and August 2, 2014, (iv) the Condensed Consolidated Statements of Changes in Stockholders' Equity for the twenty-six weeks ended August 1, 2015 and the fifty-two weeks ended January 31, 2015, (v) the Condensed Consolidated Statements of Cash Flows for the twenty-six weeks ended August 1, 2015 and August 2, 2014, and (vi) the Notes to Unaudited Condensed Consolidated Financial Statements.

 Filed herewith.

-Furnished herewith.
+^{} Furnished herewith.